samsmithyeah/react-circular-deps-detector/eslint-plugin/README.md

 Same as recommended but with `no-unstable-deps` as error.

-## Relationship to react-circular-deps-detector
+## Relationship to react-loop-detector

 This ESLint plugin provides single-file static analysis that can be run during development.
-For cross-file circular dependency detection and runtime analysis, use the main `react-circular-deps-detector` package.
+For cross-file circular dependency detection and runtime analysis, use the main `react-loop-detector` package.

 ## License